 The following three sequences were either removed, or edited out to avoid the Motion Picture Production Code rating of:

-Suggested for Mature Audiences OnlyWhich would have reduced were the picture was even shown in the United States.
-Let alone attendance at movie theaters across the country.
-Seems incredible to fans, like myself, of Ray Harryhausen's work since 1949's "Mighty Joe Young" that were without any age restriction.
+Suggested for Mature Audiences OnlyWhich would have reduced the number of States the picture would be permitted to be shown in the United States, at the time.
+This fact seems incredible to fans, like myself, of Ray Harryhausen's work since 1949's "Mighty Joe Young", but certain State legislatures and religious groups held sway, especially in the south.

-The first removed sequence was of what was considered a very provocative dance by actress Martine Beswick.
-Below in a publicity still of Beswick,
+The first removed sequence was of what the "Catholic League of Decency" and other conservative religious groups considered a very provocative dance performed by actress Martine Beswick.
+Below is Martine in a publicity.

 There are two sequences in a cave that "Tumak" and "Loana" enter for protection from dinosaurs.
 In both are two throw back humanoids that are more apelike than human.
-In one there is what is described as a very gruesome end to the life of one of them.
+In one of these, there is what is described as a very gruesome end to the life of one of the early humans.

 Essentially this film was a remake of the Hal Roach production "One Million B.C." from 1940 with the word "Years" added to the title.
 The picture was co-produced by Hal Roach, Jr. who had worked with his father on the original movie.
 However, the screenplay expanded on the semi-Romeo and Juliet story of Loana and Tumack to become an anti-Vietnam war allegory according to many reviewers.